Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/rEazylU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-DC_1 computer was connected to using the public IP in Azure.
+DC_1 remote computer was connected to using DC_1 public IP in Azure.
 Then at server management, ADUC (Active Directory Users and Computer) was chosen then users, and domain users group was selected to view all users in the group as shown aove.
 </p>
 <br />